 Senior Catizen "Retirement Home"

-While this is currently a limited program, Senior Cat Action Network currently has two senior catizens in its House of Purrs Eldercare (or "HOPE") Program.
+While this is currently a limited program, Senior Cat Action Network currently has three senior catizens in its House of Purrs Eldercare (or "HOPE") Program.
 At this time, we are not able to accept any additional cats into our care due to space and financial constraints.

 Current Retirees

-Arrived: July 24, 2023
+Arrived: July 24, 2023 (17 years old)

 Source: Philadelphia Shelter